Skip to main content

 Frequently asked questions

-Can one person on the Verizon 55+ plan be under 55?expand_more
+Can one line on the Verizon 55+ plan be under 55?expand_more

 Does Verizon have an AARP discount?expand_more